Celebrating 30 Years

 Just as UUMAN’s physical footprint expanded, so did its reach.
 In 2006, UUMAN completed the Unitarian Universalist Association program to become the UUA’s 500th Welcoming Congregation.
 The church also restructured its governance, wrote a new mission statement, overhauled its bylaws and developed a new long-range plan.

 The UUMAN Children’s Religious Education Department continued to grow and, in 2002, UUMAN hired Toniann Read to become its first paid UUMAN Youth Director.
 In 2006, Toniann received the UUA Youth Advisor of the Year Award in recognition of her creative leadership.
 Karen LoBracco stepped down as DRE in 2004, leaving room for Rev. Joan Armstrong to carry on as full-time DRE for two years.
 In 2006, the Children’s RE department underwent a RE-Visioning.
-The outcome was to create a single position out of two for a director of ministry with Children and Youth (MCY) which Toniann now fills.
+The outcome was to create a single position out of two for a director of ministry with Children and Youth (MCY) which Toniann filled until August 2019.
 Sunday classes from Preschool to Senior Youth hum with activity largely because of the dedicated volunteers who act as teachers, mentors, planners and sponsors.
 Paid childcare providers and volunteers provide a nurturing environment each week in the nursery.
 Beyond the Sunday experience, the Ministry with Children and Youth sponsors Our Whole Lives and Coming of Age classes, interfaith groups, social activities and parent workshops.

 In 2007, ending seven years as UUMAN’s minister, Rev. Ward moved back to his native California.
 During the first year of its two-year interim period, UUMAN was fortunate to have the guidance of The Reverend Frieda Gillespie.
 Under her direction, the UUMAN Transition Team embarked on an Appreciative Inquiry process.
 The objective of the AI was to engage members in conversation about what worked well at UUMAN and what this community saw in its immediate and more distant future.